Treating Acne When You Have Facial Hair

 A Beard May Reduce Absorption

 Most topical medications, including acne treatments, are effective only when absorbed deep into the skin.
 To get absorbed, the medications have to contact the skin directly.
 If you wear a full beard or even a short beard, it may be difficult for the skin to absorb the drug because facial hair literally stands in its way.
-Applying more medication would probably help.
-However, you should be reasonable with how much you apply: it doesn't help if most of the medication remains on your facial hair.

 Maintaining a Close Stubble Is Not Ideal, but Should Be Acceptable